-Harvesting, cleaning up, sowing, planting… A summary of all the work to get done in the garden in Fall before winter sets in.
+Harvesting, raking, sowing, planting… A summary of the work to get done in the garden in Fall before winter sets in.

 Read also: